rapid7/insightconnect-plugins/rapid7_attackerkb/help.md

 # Description

 [Rapid7's AttackerKB](http://attackerkb.com/) is a knowledge base of vulnerabilities and informed opinions on what makes them valuable (or not) targets for exploitation.
-The maximum size value is 500.

 # Key Features